pdhirsch/ESP8266-stuff/README.md

    and rebuild the connection to the MQTT broker, still has a value of 1.
 3. As noted in the sketch, the blue LED will turn on when it's sending data to the MQTT broker (once every 15 seconds), and the red LED lights up if it detects a connection problem and has to re-connect.

+The MQTT_Watson LowPower sketch uses the "deep sleep" feature.
+It connects to MQTT, takes a temperature reading and sends it to the MQTT broker, then goes to sleep for 2 minutes.
+When it wakes up, it starts over again.
+This requires one additional jumper (connect GPIO #16 to RESET) but seems to reduce power consumption by about 90%.
+It draws only about 8 mA while sleeping -- I think that's the serial chip which I don't think you can put to sleep.
+I have a 350 mAH battery that can run the non-LowPower version of this sketch for about 3 hours; with the LowPower version it looks like it will last about a day.